 A drug screening is not paid as Remedial Health goods/services.
 Drug screenings are paid using supportive services.
-See MS 5355.
+See $\underline{MS 5355}$.

-AUTHORIZATION AND ISSUANCE
+MS 5385 AUTHORIZATION AND ISSUANCE (1)

-Payments for supportive services are issued directly to the provider except forsome car repair/vehicle related expenses and GED and NCLEX test fees.
+Payments for supportive services are issued directly to the provider except for some car repair/vehicle related expenses and GED and NCLEX test fees.
 For procedures concerning GED test fees, refer to item J of this section.
-The participant is NOT eligible to be reimbursed for payments they has already made.
+The participant is NOT eligible to be reimbursed for payments he/she has already made.